antonindurieux/personal-website-offline-/_portfolio/accelerometer_anomaly_detection.md

 | Adding frequency information | 0.889     |
 | Tweaking the one-class SVM   | 0.896     |

-This challenge was exciting as there was a lot of different solutions to explore.
+This challenge was exciting as there were a lot of different solutions to explore.
 Working on it, some interesting points that I will remember are:
 - Sometimes, less is more.
 Selecting only the relevant statistical features was crucial to avoid adding harmful noise in the data;
 - It is worth extracting different types of information from the data if possible (statistical and frequency information in this case);
 - Totally different approaches can lead to similarities in the results.
 I think it's one of the reasons why data science is so exciting: there are usually many conceivable ways to solve a task, it triggers your creativity and makes you want to explore.